 The program requires students to complete a minimum of seven semesters of practica, which provide applied clinical learning opportunities under the supervision of a faculty member or community-based supervisor (see Appendix A for common sites).
 Clinical training is designed to provide increasing levels of clinical responsibility, dependent upon individualized experience and competence, and to train students in evidence-informed approaches to assessment and intervention.
-Practica are taken in conjunction with a class, must be within driving distance to Boone (except in the case of summer placement approved by the clinical faculty and the DCT), and require approximately 10 hours/week of participation at the site.
+Practica are taken in conjunction with a class, must be within driving distance to Boone (except in the case of summer placement approved by the clinical faculty and the DCT), and require approximately 10-20 hours/week of participation at the site (e.g., summer practica require more hours/week).
 Transportation costs are assumed by the student.